sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* We now support WordPress v4.9 and later, instead of WordPress v4.6 and later.
 	* We now support PHP v5.6 and later, instead of PHP v5.4 and later.
-	* Backslashes are no longer stripped from post meta.
+	* Backslashes (back-solidus) are no longer stripped from post and term meta.
 Slash away!
 		* This also resolves an issue where the number of slashes are halved every time you update the post.
+		* NOTE: The site settings doesn't support this feature, because WordPress implements PHP 4.x compatibility on options which strip them.
 	* TODO?
 We switched the homepage title option name from left to right, and right to left.
 		* This doesn't affect your titles, it's only semantics.
 		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?